MicrosoftDocs/power-automate-docs/flow-docs/replace-workflows-with-flows.md

 ## Example scenario: Replace workflow with a flow

-Imagine a sales scenario where you have put together a quotation for a customer and now need to request approval from your management team prior to send.
-With classic workflows, this wouldn’t have been particularly easy to do and most solutions to this would require a developer to write custom workflow activities to retrieve quote line items.
+Imagine a sales scenario where you have put together a quotation for a customer and now need to request approval from your management team prior to sending the quotation to the customer.
+With classic workflows, this wouldn’t have been easy to do and most solutions to this require a developer to write custom workflow activities to retrieve quote line items.

-With flows, this is much easier to build as demonstrated in the walkthrough later that will cover some of the Flow capabilities to support the scenario.
+With flows, this is easier to build as demonstrated in the walkthrough later that covers some of the Microsoft Flow capabilities to support the scenario.
 This
 includes:

 -   Creating a flow that runs on demand